Kalamunda - Maida Vale - Gooseberry Hill

 An assessment of population growth drivers in Kalamunda - Maida Vale - Gooseberry Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest an increase just below the national median for areas like Kalamunda - Maida Vale - Gooseberry Hill.
-Based on current numbers, the area is expected to expand by 1,672 persons to reach a total of approximately 18,951 by 2041, reflecting an overall increase of around 9.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch uses ABS Greater Capital Region growth rates by age cohort, released in 2023 based on 2022 data.
+Future trends suggest a population increase just below the national median to 2041, with an expected expansion of 1,672 persons (9.6% total increase over 17 years).

 Frequently Asked Questions - Population